Why is SEO important for tourism operators

 - Allowing users to skim your content and look for keywords relevant to them, but still making it so they can understand what you are saying without the need to read every word.

-The problem that many businesses have with search engine optimisation is that they end up trying to trick search engines into ranking their site better.
+The problem that many tourism operators have with search engine optimisation is that they end up trying to trick search engines into ranking their site better.
 However, search engines have grown to such a sophisticated level now that they can tell when website managers are trying to trick them.

-The most foolproof way to approaching SEO for any business, especially a tourism business, is to consider what the user is wanting and to build your optimisation strategy around that.
-From this perspective, SEO is less about optimising your site for the search queries typed into search engines and more about optimising it for the people who are doing the searching, the users and your potential customers.
+The most foolproof way to approaching travel SEO for any business is to consider what the user is wanting and to build your SEO strategy around that.
+From this perspective, tourism SEO is less about optimising your site for the search queries typed into search engines and more about optimising it for the people who are doing the searching, the users and your potential customers.

 How does our SEO process work?